irrelevation/talks/Web Security.md

 ## Questions

-- How to hack a website/server?
 - What can I do as a developer?
 - How to facilitate writing secure code?
-- How is Information delivered over the Internet?
+- ad 2.
+Why those measures?
+- ad 3.
+How to hack a website/server?

+# 1. History and technical background

 ## A brief History of the Internet